VanithaCloudSolution/Resource-Time-Off/README.md

   ![image](https://github.com/user-attachments/assets/8358ea81-6b34-474b-91ad-22f600883b14)

 - Save the record.
-The absence details will be captured and stored in the relevant fields for that object.
+The absence details will be captured and stored in the service resource object.
 - The captured data will be accessible for reporting and scheduling adjustments.